stelzinga/MF/Management_Framework.md

 ### Change
 Change, Change The Organisation (CTO) or Transformation, consists of Processes performed to improve or transform the Run such as to:
-- Grow output to yield more Revenue (more of existing Services, new Services);
+- Grow output to yield more Revenue (more existing or new Services);
 - Protect existing Revenue at risk of being lost;
 - Secure the manner in which Services are produced to reduce Risk;
 - Optimise the manner in which Services are produced to increase output at constant Cost, reduce Cost, reduce Risk or any combination of these.

 As will be seen later, the name of the Processes performed in Change is *Projects* as, unlike Routines, they are done as *one-offs*.

 There is no fixed ratio between Run and Change for any given industry.
-At average, in the past it was more around 80% Run and 20% Change, over time this has shifted to 20/80.
-There are also extreme cases: some companies have an Business Model based on custom made Products, effectively reducing Routines to nearly 0% and Projects to almost 100% of the modus operandi e.g., custom made furniture or cars.
+At average, in the past it was more around 80% Run and 20% Change.
+Over time this has shifted to 20/80.
+There are also extreme cases: some companies have a Business Model based on custom made Products, effectively reducing Routines to nearly 0% and Projects to almost 100% of the modus operandi e.g., custom made furniture or cars.
 In some companies Operations is deemed Run *including* Projects.
 Furthermore, some Ventures operate according to composite models like Run-Grow-Transform.
 ________________________________________
 ## Resources
 Resources are effectively the input and overseers for the Operation's Processes.